mdgriffith/atom-inline-messenger/README.md

 # Inline Messenger for the Atom Editor

+This package provides an inline messaging service for other packages.

-Show messages next to the relevant code.
-Also allows for a package to make code suggestions.
+With it, a package can show messages next to the relevant, highlighted code,  and optionally make a code suggestion for the selected text.

 An example of an inline message message
 ![](https://f.cloud.github.com/assets/671378/2241819/f8418cb8-9ce5-11e3-87e5-109e965986d0.png)